stridecolossus/JOVE/docs/blog/part-2-triangle/render-pass.md

 }
 ```

 Note that the attachment class wraps an instance of the underlying Vulkan descriptor, which avoids having to replicate the fields and implement a large constructor.
-JNA does not support cloning of a structure out-of-the-box so the `populate` method unfortunately has to perform a field-by-field copy.
+However JNA does not support cloning of a structure out-of-the-box so the `populate` method unfortunately has to perform a field-by-field copy.

 The builder initialises most of the attachment properties to sensible defaults: